 This strange message seemed to have frozen the PC, so we did what we always do, turned the computer off, had a cup of tea and turned it back on.
 We expected all to be well.

 But no, it was still not working.
 We called in our computer friend who immediately identified the problem.
 We had been hacked by Ransomware.
 This meant all our data had been encrypted and in order to unlock it we were instructed to pay a fee.
 This fee was quoted in Bit Coins, a virtual currency that is apparently legal, but totally untraceable.
 We were asked for 3 bit coins, which worked out at around £1,500.

 Our Computer Was Kidnapped and Held for Ransom

-Also that the whole payment process was very long winded and full of pitfalls.
-Never forgetting that by paying we would be fuelling the crime.
+Also, he said the whole payment process was very long winded and full of pitfalls.
+Never forgetting that by paying we would be fueling the crime.

 In retrospect, we now know that the only safe way to back up is on an external device, and that was our mistake.

 So what do we do now?
 We have accepted the loss of personal photos and feel relieved that our family have copies of the most important pictures.